-Making decisions about healthcare is the shared responsibility of the woman (who may wish to involve her nominated partner, family and friends), the midwife and other health professionals.
-Midwives should create and foster conditions that promote shared decision-making and collaborative practice.
-To support shared decision-making, midwives must:
+Making decisions about healthcare is the shared responsibility of the person (who may wish to involve their nominated partners, family and friends) the nurse and other health professionals.
+Nurses should create and foster conditions that promote shared decision-making and collaborative practice.
+To support shared decision-making, nurses must:

-- a. take a woman-centred approach to managing a woman's care and concerns, supporting the woman in a manner consistent with that woman's values and preferences - b. advocate on behalf of the woman where necessary, and recognise when substitute decision-makers are needed (including legal guardians or holders of power of attorney) - c. support the right of women to seek second and/or subsequent opinions, or the right to refuse treatment/care - d. recognise that care may be provided to the same woman by different midwives, and by other members of the healthcare team, at various times - e. recognise and work within their scope of practice which is determined by their education, training, authorisation, competence, qualifications and experience, in accordance with local policy (see also the NMBA Decision-making framework) - f. recognise when an activity is not within their scope of practice and refer women to another health practitioner when this is in the best interests of the woman receiving care - g. take reasonable steps to ensure any person to whom a midwife delegates, refers, or hands over care has the qualifications, experience, knowledge, skills and scope of practice to provide the care needed (see also the NMBA Decision-making framework), and - h. recognise that their context of practice can influence decision-making.
-This includes the type and location of practice setting, the characteristics of the woman receiving care, the focus of midwifery activities, the degree to which practice is autonomous and the resources available.
+- a. take a person-centred approach to managing a person's care and concerns, supporting the person in a manner consistent with that person's values and preferences - b. advocate on behalf of the person where necessary, and recognise when substitute decision-makers are needed (including legal guardians or holders of power of attorney) - c. support the right of people to seek second and/or subsequent opinions or the right to refuse treatment/care - d. recognise that care may be provided to the same person by different nurses, and by other members of the healthcare team, at various times - e. recognise and work within their scope of practice which is determined by their education, training, authorisation, competence, qualifications and experience, in accordance with local policy (see also the NMBA Decision-making framework) - f. recognise when an activity is not within their scope of practice and refer people to another health practitioner when this is in the best interests of the person receiving care - g. take reasonable steps to ensure any person to whom a nurse delegates, refers, or hands over care has the qualifications, experience, knowledge, skills and scope of practice to provide the care needed (see also the NMBA Decision-making framework), and - h. recognise that their context of practice can influence decision-making.
+This includes the type and location of practice setting, the characteristics of the person receiving care, the focus of nursing activities, the degree to which practice is autonomous and the resources available.